-Where a tenant is being decanted, they will be expected to pack up their own belongings unless they are vulnerable or have special needs in which case, a packing service will be arranged.
-Tenants must ensure that they have taken steps to ensure that their fridges and freezers are cleaned, having been emptied and defrosted, if necessary, before the removal company is due to arrive.

-If the tenant is being transferred to alternative accommodation, they will be responsible for clearing their belongings from the property and for giving vacant possession of that property.
+- 9.1 Where a tenant is being decanted, they will be expected to pack up their own belongings unless they are vulnerable or have special needs in which case, a packing service will be arranged.
+Tenants must ensure that they have taken steps to ensure that their fridges and freezers are cleaned, having been emptied and defrosted, if necessary, before the removal company is due to arrive. - 9.2 If the tenant is being transferred to alternative accommodation, they will be responsible for clearing their belongings from the property and for giving vacant possession of that property.
 Any items left behind will be cleared and there will not be any opportunity to reclaim them, or to claim compensation to the value of them.
-The cost of clearance and disposal of any such items will be recharged.

-The tenant is required to provide access to contractors, as necessary.
+The cost of clearance and disposal of any such items will be recharged. - 9.3 The tenant is required to provide access to contractors, as necessary.
 They must also take responsibility for their own fixtures and fittings or DIY improvements, unless the property is to be demolished, in which case they must sign a disclaimer stating that they do not require any compensation for the loss of these items.
-There will be a pre-void visit where such items will be identified and the tenant informed about the work that is required before they move out.
-Failure to undertake such work could result in the tenant being recharged, in accordance with the appropriate policy.

-The tenant is expected to make other members of their household aware of the decant arrangements and to move on the agreed date.
-In addition, they must make appropriate arrangements for any pets and ensure that they are not abandoned in the property after they have moved out.
-If the household has home contents or other insurance, the tenant is advised to notify their insurance company/ies about the change of address.

-Tenants are expected to take appropriate steps to clear any areas where work is to be undertaken.

-To support the move, the Tenant Liaison Officer will visit to help resolve any minor issues which may arise.
+There will be a pre- void visit where such items will be identified and the tenant informed about the work that is required before they move out.
+Failure to undertake such work could result in the tenant being recharged. - 9.4 The tenant is expected to make other members of their household aware of the decant arrangements and to move on the agreed date.
+In addition, they must make appropriate arrangements for any pets and ensure that they are not abandoned in the property after they have moved out. - 9.5 If the household has home contents or other insurance, the tenant is advised to notify their insurance company/ies about the change of address. - 9.6 Tenants are expected to take appropriate steps to clear any areas where work is to be undertaken.
+If there are issues caused by disability etc. these will be discussed with the Lettings Officer to seek an appropriate supported outcome - 9.7 To support the move, the Lettings Officer will visit to help resolve any minor issues which may arise.
 He / she will visit again, periodically and definitely, within six weeks of the move.
 If necessary, where there has been a temporary move, he / she will visit periodically whilst the tenant lives in the decant property.